Money Laundering: Can You Be Punished Even for Unwitting Involvement?

 Have you been charged with a crime?

-You will only succeed in court if your defence is bulletproof.
-We will conduct a careful analysis of the case and propose a course of action for the defence in a criminal trial in which we will vigorously enforce your rights.
+You will only succeed in court if your defense is airtight.
+We will conduct a thorough analysis of the case and propose a defense strategy for the criminal proceedings, during which we will vigorously defend your rights.

 I want legal representation